Santander Department: Colonization

 Spanish conqueror Antonio de Lebrija led the first expedition through the area in 1529.
 The area was later invaded c.
 1532 by German Ambrosius Ehinger in a quest to find El Dorado.
 This disrupted or destroyed many of the Amerindian villages.
 Some ethnic groups like the Yariguíes, Opones, and Carares fought the conquerors until they became extinct.
 Explorer Gonzalo Jiménez de Quesada later went to the area in an effort to appease the tribes.
 The colonization process in the area was started by Martín Galeano who founded the village of Vélez on July 3, 1539 and Pedro de Ursúa and Ortún Velázquez de Velasco founded the village of Pamplona (now part of the Norte de Santander Department) in 1549.

 Once the Amerindian tribes were dominated, the Spanish organized the territory based on Cabildos (councils) to maintain the dominance and administer justice in the conquered territory.
 Amerindians were assimilated and subject to the encomienda regime to work in agriculture, manufacturing goods, and mines.
 These two villages functioned as centers for the Cabildos' territories.
 In 1636 the Cabildo of Vélez was transferred to a new jurisdiction centered on the village of Girón, comprising from the Sogamoso River, and Río del Oro to the Magdalena River.
 The village of San Gil was created in 1689, segregated from the Jurisdiction of Vélez.
 In 1789 the village of Socorro was also segregated from Vélez and they were all put under the mandate of the Province of Tunja, a subdivision of the Viceroyalty of New Granada.
 On July 9, 1795 the corregimiento of Vélez – San Gil – Socorro was created due to the unsustainability of the Province of Tunja, and local government was established in the village of Socorro.

 Culture

-The department's culture descends from a mix of Spanish and Chibcha influences, particularly in the south where the Muisca controlled territory and in the Chicamocha Canyon where the Guane are situated.
+The department's culture descends from a mix of Spanish and Chibcha influences, particularly in the south where the Muisca controlled territory and in the Chicamocha Canyon where the Guane And where the municipality of Jordan is also located, known locally for having around 200 inhabitants are situated.
 During the colony and independence war times, people from Santander were especially recognized for their bravery in battle and their policy of "not even a step back".
 Soldiers from Santander were valued and respected but also difficult to control as they were, in general, more politically aware than people from other regions and therefore prone to question orders and law.

 Among the most outstanding and representative artists of the Santander Department is Oscar Rodríguez Naranjo.